Irebey History, Family Crest & Coats of Arms

 Early Origins of the Irebey family

 The surname Irebey was first found in Lincolnshire at Irby by the Marsh, a village and civil parish in the East Lindsey district which dates back to c.
 1115 when it was listed as Irebi.
 Irby upon Humber or Irby-on-Humber is a small village and civil parish in North East Lincolnshire.
 This local dates back further to the Domesday Book of 1086 when it was listed as Iribi.
 Other locals include: Irby, a village on the Wirral Peninsula; Ireby, a village in Cumbria; and Ireby, a small hamlet and civil parish bordering on Lancashire and North Yorkshire.
 The place name is believed to literally mean "farmstead or village of the Irishmen," having derived from the Old Scandinavian name "Irar" + "by."

 Important Dates for the Irebey family

 This web page shows only a small excerpt of our Irebey research.
 Another 150 words (11 lines of text) covering the years 1068, 1114, 1547, 1625, 1589, 1622, 1577, 1610, 1605, 1681, 1676, 1718, 1702, 1707, 1707 and 1708 are included under the topic Early Irebey History in all our PDF Extended History products and printed products wherever possible.

 Irebey Spelling Variations

 Anglo-Norman names are characterized by a multitude of spelling variations.
 When the Normans became the ruling people of England in the 11th century, they introduced a new language into a society where the main languages of Old and later Middle English had no definite spelling rules.
 These languages were more often spoken than written, so they blended freely with one another.
 Contributing to this mixing of tongues was the fact that medieval scribes spelled words according to sound, ensuring that a person's name would appear differently in nearly every document in which it was recorded.
 The name has been spelled Irby, Irbey, Irbie, Irbye and others.

 Early Notables of the Irebey family (pre 1700)

 Outstanding amongst the family at this time was Anthony Irby (1547-1625), English Master of Chancery, Recorder and Member of Parliament for Boston between 1589 and 1622; Sir Anthony Irby (1577-1610), English Member of Parliament...

-Migration of the Irebey family to the New World and Oceana
+Migration of the Irebey family

-.
+For many English families, the political and religious disarray that plagued their homeland made the frontiers of the New World an attractive prospect.
+Thousands migrated, aboard cramped disease-ridden ships.
+They arrived sick, poor, and hungry, but were welcomed in many cases with far greater opportunity than at home in England.
 Many of these hardy settlers went on to make important contributions to the emerging nations in which they landed.
 Among early immigrants bearing the name Irebey or a variant listed above were: Walter Irby, who came to Virginia in 1652; William Irby, who was on record in Virginia in 1714; and Robert Irby, also on record in Virginia in 1715.

 - ^ Williams, Dr Ann.
 And G.H.
 Martin, Eds., Domesday Book A Complete Translation.
 London: Penguin, 1992.
 Print.
 (ISBN 0-141-00523-8)